Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Addressing Cognitive Dissonance for Competitive Advantage

-• Highlighting Competitor Flaws: Emphasizing the shortcomings, ethical issues, or negative aspects of competitive products can create discomfort in consumers using those products, potentially motivating a switch to the marketer's brand.
+- Highlighting Competitor Flaws: Emphasising the shortcomings, ethical issues, or negative aspects of competitive products can create discomfort in consumers using those products, potentially motivating a switch to the marketer's brand.

 Brand Personality, Credibility and Trust